tbayetird/generalized_ssd/README.md

 - BATCH_SIZE=16
 - TEST_BATCH_SIZE = 1

+Description for these categories are below :

--DATA_DIR corresponds to the folder containing your data.
+- DATA_DIR corresponds to the folder containing your data.
--IM_DIR is the folder containing the images
+- IM_DIR is the folder containing the images
--SETS_DIR is the folder containing the sets -LABELS_DIR is the folder containing the labels.
+- SETS_DIR is the folder containing the sets
+- LABELS_DIR is the folder containing the labels.
--CHECKPOINT_NAME is the name the intermediary model should be named with.
+- CHECKPOINT_NAME is the name the intermediary model should be named with.
 The intermediary model is the state of the weights after each epoch.
--MODEL_NAME is the name of the model that will be saved after training -EPOCHS : number of epochs
+- MODEL_NAME is the name of the model that will be saved after training
+- EPOCHS : number of epochs
--BATCH_SIZE : size of the batch for training -TEST_BATCH_SIZE : size of batch size when testing.
+- BATCH_SIZE : size of the batch for training
+- TEST_BATCH_SIZE : size of batch size when testing.

 Once your configurations are set up, you can go through training and using your models.